Kashmere High School

-Kashmere High School is a secondary school in Houston, Texas that serves grades 9 through 12; it is a part of the Houston Independent School District.
+Kashmere High School is a secondary school in Houston, Texas that serves grades 9 through 12; it is a part of the Houston Independent School District (HISD).
 It is located in the Trinity Gardens neighborhood, and its namesake is the nearby Kashmere Gardens neighborhood.

-Kashmere contains the Conrad O. Johnson School of Fine Arts, a Houston ISD magnet school program.
+Kashmere contains the Conrad O. Johnson School of Fine Arts, an HISD magnet-school program.

 History

 Kashmere High School opened in 1957 at Hirsch Road at Kelly Street.
-In 1968 Kashmere moved to a new campus at 6900 Wileyvale Road and the Hirsch Kelley campus became Key Middle School.
+In 1968, Kashmere moved to a new campus at 6900 Wileyvale Road, and the Hirsch Kelley campus became Key Middle School.

-In 2013 the North Forest Independent School District was annexed into HISD.
+In 2013, the North Forest Independent School District was annexed into HISD.
 Portions, including Settegast, were rezoned from North Forest High School (the only remaining comprehensive high school in NFISD) to Kashmere.

-By 2016 Kashmere underwent remodeling.
-The total cost was $19,000,000.
-The remodeled campus opened in 2018.
+By 2016, Kashmere underwent remodeling.
+The total cost was $19,000,000, and the remodeled campus opened in 2018.

+The school got failing grades in state accountability measures in the period 2013–2016, so the Texas Education Agency appointed Doris Delaney as the conservator of Kashmere High.
+In 2019, the school got a passing score, but got failing scores in 2022.

 Administration

-From about 2008 until 2016 the school had four principals and one interim principal.
+From about 2008 until 2016, the school had four principals and one interim principal.

 HISD superintendent Abelardo Saavedra attempted to demote one principal, but the board of education reversed his decision.
 Saavedra's successor, Terry Grier, fired that principal.

-In 2010 HISD accused principal Mable Caleb of stealing school property and facilitating academic dishonesty, and the board voted to fire her.
-However an administrative law judge ruled in 2014 that Caleb was not guilty of the charges.
-Caleb sued HISD, and in 2016 the two parties agreed to a settlement in which she received $550,000.
+In 2010, HISD accused principal Mable Caleb of stealing school property and facilitating academic dishonesty, and the board voted to fire her, but an administrative law judge ruled in 2014 that Caleb was not guilty of the charges.
+Caleb sued HISD, and in 2016, the two parties agreed to a settlement in which she received $550,000.

-By 2016 Nancy Blackwell was the principal.
-She had previous experience with low income teaching environments in the Aldine Independent School District.
+By 2016, Nancy Blackwell was the principal.
+She had previous experience with low-income teaching environments in the Aldine Independent School District.
 The principal prior to Blackwell was relatively new to being a principal, as was Blackwell herself, although Blackwell had previous experience as an administrator.
 Circa 2018 Reginald "Reggie" Bush began his principalship.